A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Introduction

-Advanced computational techniques based on deep neural networks (DNNs) have the potential to transform hearing healthcare and have already been incorporated in HA devices, improving the understanding of speech in noise for HA users substantially \cite{slaney2020auditory, healy2020talker}.
-However, the specific functions of the auditory system have only partially been considered in the design of DNN-based HA algorithms and DNNs are presently used to advance HA technologies related to noise suppression, source separation or amplification fittings \cite{slaney2020auditory, healy2020talker, tu2021dhasp}, rather than focussing on the hearing-loss compensation per se to improve HA performance.
-To bridge this gap between biophysical plausibility and HA processing, we introduce a convolutional-neural-network (CNN) description of (impaired) human auditory processing \cite{baby2021convolutional,Drakopoulos2021} in a closed-loop framework for hearing restoration.
-The CNN-based model (CoNNear) comprises differentiable descriptions of the cochlea, inner-hair-cell (IHC) and auditory-nerve-fibre (ANF) processing stages, derived from a biophysically realistic mechanistic auditory model \cite{verhulst_hearres2018}.
-The differentiable nature of CoNNear allows for DNN-based HA (DNN-HA) models to be trained within our framework from the ground up, to optimally restore hearing in impaired models of the human auditory periphery using modified acoustic stimulation.
-Unlike traditional HA signal processing or existing closed-loop systems based on biophysical models \cite{haykin2006binaural}, our proposed framework can fully “reverse-engineer” HI auditory processing to train end-to-end, hearing-restoration models without posing any prior constraints on the applied signal processing (e.g., frequency analysis/synthesis, pre-defined gain/compression functions).
+Advanced computational techniques based on deep neural networks (DNNs) have the potential to transform hearing healthcare and have already been incorporated in HA devices, substantially improving the understanding of speech in noise for HA users \cite{slaney2020auditory, healy2020talker}.
+However, the specific functions of the auditory system have only partially been considered in the design of DNN-based HA algorithms and DNNs are mostly adopted to improve noise suppression, source separation or amplification fittings in HA technologies \cite{slaney2020auditory, healy2020talker, tu2021dhasp, nagathil2021computationally}, rather than focussing on the hearing-loss compensation per se.
+To bridge this gap between biophysical plausibility and HA processing, computational closed-loop systems based on biophysically realistic auditory models have been proposed \cite{bondy2004novel, chen2005novel, haykin2006binaural}, with the aim of ``reverse-engineering'' HI auditory processing to optimise HA sound processing.
+However, the highly non-linear and non-differentiable nature of such descriptions makes it impossible to derive robust and generalisable solutions using gradient-free optimisation methods.
+In contrast, DNN-based auditory models can overcome these limitations by providing differentiable descriptions of human auditory processing, such that the gradient of a closed-loop system can be computed analytically and be used by gradient-based optimisation algorithms (e.g. backpropagation) to achieve precise hearing-loss compensation.